omar-mazen/Create-React-Vite-Project-Script/README.md

-Here’s a guide for documenting and uploading your script to GitHub:

----

 # Create React Vite Project Script

 This script automates the setup of a new React project using Vite, along with optional installations of various libraries.
 It also configures ESLint and Vite for your project.